 2.2 Sharpie Pen

 Included here because it has a plastic tip that, while not providing fountain pen-style lines, glides as smoothly as most fountain pens.
 It writes wet, but dries fast and gives very little bleed-through on most papers.
 It also offers a great variety of colors and is now available in a handsome refillable stainless steel version.

 Similar to the Pentel in that it has a flexible polypropylene tip that offers something akin to fountain pen performance.
 However, this pen does have quite a high-end price point.

 Not many people would consider these everyday-use writing pens, and neither do we.
 However, if you’re looking for a non-fountain pen that will give your letters that old-school look as if they had been written with a fountain pen, a good calligraphy instrument will do the trick.

 Square-cut fiber tips allow you to vary the thickness of your lines as you write.
 Available in a variety of nib sizes.
 Similar to a marker, they will bleed or blot if you aren’t careful.

-Virtually identical to the Artlines, although personally, I seem to prefer the Berols, for some reason.
-Could be that the line edges are a little more distinct.
+Virtually identical to the Artlines, although personally, I seem to prefer the Manuscript, for some reason.
+It could be that the line edges are a little more distinct.

 Dip pens have all of the coolness factor of fountain pens, and then some, but none of the cleaning chores.
 A quick rinse under running water, and you’re ready to switch inks.
 If you’re looking for that vintage aesthetic, these are highly recommended.
 Of course, the downside of these pens is that, unlike a fountain pen, you can’t just carry it around in your pocket for use in a variety of settings.
 You will always have to be near a bottle of ink.
 However, these are a good way to ease yourself into the world of fountain pens.